 BCII-Funded Research Projects

-The Basser Cancer Interception Institute funds many research studies related to cancer interception across Penn Medicine and other external organizations.
+The Basser Cancer Interception Institute funds many research studies related to cancer interception across Penn Medicine and external organizations.
+The following selection of research initiatives illustrates the breadth and promise of our work—with many other projects advancing behind the scenes.